marciomat/reverse_engineering/picoctf/checkpass/README.md

 Here is the part where I got lost.
 The code that comes after this initial check seemed very confusing to me.

 So I decided to look at the code through Ghidra to see what kind of C code it would generate.
-I won't insert the entire code but the most important part is this:
+I won't paste the entire code here but the most important part is this:

 ```c
           if (lStack176 == 0) {